October 21, 2019

 - Early weed suppression was excellent

-- The “soil armour” helped keep the soil cooler during the hot weather, and protected the soil during high rainfall events we had this growing season.
+- The “soil armor” helped keep the soil cooler during the hot weather, and protected the soil during high rainfall events we had this growing season.
 No erosion!

-Contact us if you would like more information on “rolling down” covercrops, or other applications for the RVT.
+Contact us if you would like more information on “rolling down” cover crops, or other applications for the Rogue VT.